 What Are Benign Breast Conditions?

 Most breast conditions are benign (noncancerous), causing no serious harm to you.
 But all women are at some risk for breast cancer.
-This risk increases as they become older.
+Your risk increases as you grow older.
 So if you notice any breast changes that aren’t normal for you, see your healthcare provider.
-This helps to ensure proper treatment if there is a problem.
+This helps to make sure that you receive proper treatment if there is a problem.